-Ranking on factors including greenhouse gas emissions and water pollution, scientists have for the first time mapped the environmental footprint from the production of all foods—whether produced on land or in oceans.
+Ranking on factors including greenhouse gas emissions and water pollution, scientists have for the first time mapped the environmental footprint from the production of all foods — whether produced on land or in oceans.

-The new research, published in the journal Nature Sustainability, aims to identify the true environmental impact of the complex food system and how producers and growers can best improve their systems.
+The research, published last October in the journal Nature Sustainability, aims to identify the true environmental impact of the complex food system and how producers and growers can best improve their systems.
 It’s also aiming to help policymakers look at how best to address the global food supply and the changing needs of the changing planet.

 ‘Everyone eats food’